joeyipara02/Azure-AD-Project/README.md

 * **Now to verify if the user has been added to our security group you can right click on the user and select "Properties".
 Click on the tab that says "Members of".
 As you can see our user has successfully been added to the "Information Technology" group.**
 ![Alt Text](https://i.imgur.com/5Lp3K2q.png)

-# Step 10: Login to the Windows VM with the User created in AD
+# Step 10: Log in to the Windows VM with the AD user credentials

 * **Login to your Domain Controller**